alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 date:   2016-12-22 22:14:00 -0700
 ---

-THINGS FROM OUTLINE TO ADD

-WHY ARE NEURAL NETS A BIG DEAL?

-* Emphasize that they actually work, and how important this is.
-* Emphasize they can be thought of as modular computation blocks,

-FIELD AXIOMS

-* Given enough data and a large enough neural net, you can train the neural net to solve the problem.
-* Neural nets can be treated as computation blocks that will learn the proper behavior (if tuned well)
-* (Emphasize abstraction barriers in the above.)
-* Given enough data, end-to-end architecture will perform best.
-* Neural nets aren't the answer to everything, but they're the answer to many things.
-* We have not hit the limits of neural nets (yet).

-CULTURE

-* Standardizing on benchmarks is good for progress.

-RESEARCH DIRECTIONS

-* Generative models based on deep learning (this is getting bundled into applications)
-* Ways to prevent gradient vanishing/exploding.
-* Apply neural nets to problems in the field you care about.

-Make sure to add a table of contents!

-\* \* \*
-{: .centered }

-Summary: This post collects various thoughts I've had about deep learning.
+This post collects various thoughts I've had about deep learning.
 It gives a justification for why deep learning is such a big deal, then broadly classifies research in the field into a few buckets.

-This is **not** intended to be a tutorial in deep learning.
-There are a ton of those already - see LINKS HERE.
-However, it will be somewhat technical.
+This is **not** intended to be a tutorial in deep learning, because there are a ton of those already.
+I haven't seen as much writing about the field itself, and as a researcher in the field, I think it's important to understand why the field is the way it is.
-I won't do proofs, but I won't be afriad to drop a little bit of math.

 # Table of Contents